13 Power Moves Examples to Dominate Anyone

 The Saint: Then we will have two bottles. (hands a wallop of bills) There, you count it

-You don’t want to flash credit cards at women, which screams ‘simping‘.
-And you don’t want to look like you are throwing money because you have been emotionally unsettled by people, like in this scene from “The Wolf of Wall Street”.
+Don’t flash credit cards at women: it screams ‘simping‘.
+And don’t throw money in anger, which signals emotional overreaction, like in this scene from “The Wolf of Wall Street”.

 To execute this power move correctly:

-- Handle money as if it were paper, almost with disdain: most people are careful around money, you treating it like paper highlights the difference between you and them -and like you got so much you couldn’t care less-
+4. Handle money as if it were paper, almost with disdain: it signals you have so much you couldn’t care less

 Alternative ways: